-Call Coverage Rings (#116 or #320)
+Call Coverage Rings (#320)

 Use this feature to define the number of times intercom, transferred, and outside calls on lines assigned ownership ring at an extension before they are sent to the covering extension.
-In Release 2.0 of the system, when you program Call Coverage Rings (#116), it applies to all system extensions programmed for Call Coverage.
-In systems of Release 3.0 or later, you can program Call Coverage Rings (#320) on an individual extension basis.
+You can program Call Coverage Rings (#320) on an individual extension basis.